 - Monitor adoption subsidy recipients.
-The Harts received almost $2,000 a month in adoption subsidies, but the children were never monitored to ensure that all was well.
+The Harts received almost $2,000 a month in adoption subsidies–money that clearly enabled them to live.
 All agencies paying adoption subsidies should verify periodically that the children are alive and well and still living in the adoptive home.
 Submission of an annual doctor visit report, and/or an annual visit by a social worker could be used for such verification.
-There has been little support in the past for monitoring families receiving adoption subsidies, on the grounds that adoptive families should be treated the same as biological families.
-But the addition of money to the arrangement modifies the picture.
-Adoptive families sign contracts with the state, which could include a requirement that they cooperate with monitoring.
-When taxpayers are financing the care of our most vulnerable children until they reach adulthood, they should demand that the well-being of these children be regularly monitored.

 - Regulate homeschooling.
-The Harts removed all their children from school after their child abuse case closed in Minnesota.
+The Harts removed all their children from school after their child abuse case was closed in Minnesota.
 The Coalition for Responsible Home Education (CRHE), an advocacy group for homeschooled children, recommends barring from homeschooling parents convicted of child abuse, sexual offenses, or other crimes that would disqualify them from employment as a school teacher.
 CRHE also recommends flagging other at-risk children (such as those with a history of CPS involvement) for additional monitoring and support and requiring an annual assessment of each homeschooled child by a mandatory reporter.
-Unfortunately, the powerful homeschool lobby has beaten back attempts to impose such requirements in many states.
-But the climate may be changing, with a raft of horrific cases around the country (most recently the Turpins) resulting in proposals to require regulation.

 The Hart children can be seen as victims of a “perfect storm”–adoption by unqualified parents, home schooling, neighbors who failed to report, history not shared between states, and inadequate investigations.
 But it only takes one system failure to kill a child or scar one for life.
 All of these systemic gaps must be addressed, so that all children can have a real childhood and grow to be happy, productive adults.